-Ioannis Nikolou ULP: Mr. Ioannis Nikolou is the brother-in-law of Mr. Ioannis Filippou and is one of our sales representatives.
-As such, he buys products from us at a discounted price and resells them at a marked-up price, with the difference being retained as his commission.
-We determine the discounts offered to and mark-ups charged by our sales representatives in a uniform manner.
-Purchases from us by Ioannis Nikolou totaled \$0.1 million and \$0.1 million for the years ended December 31, 2017 and 2016, respectively.
-Ioannis Nikolou derives a standard commission on resale of such purchased products.
+Dimitrios Nikolou Single Member P.C.: Mr. Dimitrios Nikolou is the son of Ioannis Nikolou, who is the brother-in-law of Mr. Ioannis Filippou and one of our former sales representatives.
+Dimitrios Nikolou Single Member P.C. on August 31.
+2018 succeeded the company of Ioannis Nikolou, assuming its liabilities.
+As a sales representative, Dimitrios Nikolou distributes and sells our products and derives a standard commission on the sale of such products.
+We determine the commissions offered to our sales representatives in a uniform manner.
+Commissions paid by us to Dimitrios Nikolou totaled \$0.1 million and \$0.1 million for the years ended December 31, 2018 and 2017, respectively.

 G.S.
-Kostakopoulos & Associates: We engage the law firm G.S.
-Kostakopoulos & Associates for various legal services.
+Kostakopoulos & Associates: We engaged the law firm G.S.
+Kostakopoulos & Associates for various legal services until December 6, 2018.
 Mr. Georgios Kostakopoulos, the managing partner of the firm, is the brother-in-law of Messrs.
 Ioannis and Kyriakos Filippou.
 Our payments to G.S.
-Kostakopoulos & Associates were approximately \$0.3 million and \$0.3 million for the years ended December 31, 2017 and 2016, respectively.
+Kostakopoulos & Associates were approximately \$0.7 million and \$0.3 million for the years ended December 31, 2018 and 2017, respectively.

 Alpha Phi S.à r.l.: Alpha Phi S.à r.l. ("Alpha Phi") is a company owned by the Filippou family.
 It provides consulting services to the FAGE Group.
-Services provided to us by Alpha Phi for the years ended December 31, 2017 and 2016, amounted to \$3.6 million and \$3.6 million, respectively.
+Services provided to us by Alpha Phi for the years ended December 31, 2018 and 2017, amounted to \$3.6 million and \$3.6 million, respectively.

 Theta Phi S.à r.l.: Theta Phi S.à r.l. ("Theta Phi") is a company owned by the Filippou family.
 It provides consulting services to the FAGE Group.
-Services provided to us by Theta Phi for the years ended December 31, 2017 and 2016, amounted to \$3.6 million and \$3.6 million, respectively.
+Services provided to us by Theta Phi for the years ended December 31, 2018 and 2017, amounted to \$3.6 million and \$3.6 million, respectively.